Gas metal arc welding: Technique

-The orientation of the gun relative to the weldment is also important.
-It should be held so as to bisect the angle between the workpieces; that is, at 45 degrees for a fillet weld and 90 degrees for welding a flat surface.
-The travel angle, or lead angle, is the angle of the gun with respect to the direction of travel, and it should generally remain approximately vertical.
-However, the desirable angle changes somewhat depending on the type of shielding gas used—with pure inert gases, the bottom of the torch is often slightly in front of the upper section, while the opposite is true when the welding atmosphere is carbon dioxide.
+The travel angle, or lead angle, is the angle of the gun with respect to the direction of travel along the joint, and it should generally remain approximately vertical.
+Most guns are designed so that when the grip (handle) is parallel to the work surface, a suitable lead angle will result.
+However, the best angle will vary due to differing shielding gas types and the manner in which they disperse.
+With pure inert gases, e.g., straight argon, the bottom of the torch is often slightly in front of the upper section, while the opposite is true when the welding atmosphere is carbon dioxide.

+Maintaining a relatively-stable contact tip-to-work distance (the stick-out distance) is important.
+Excessive stick-out may cause the wire electrode to melt too far away from the weldment, causing a sputtering arc, shallow penetration and poor deposition.
+Excessive stick-out may also cause the shielding gas to not adequately blanket the fusion zone, leading to atmospheric contamination and a porous and unsound weld.

+In contrast, insufficient stick-out may increase the rate at which spatter builds up inside the gun's nozzle and in extreme cases, may cause damage to the gun's contact tip due to the wire “burning back” into the tip.
+Burn-back, in turn, may cause the wire to jam in the tip and stop moving, resulting in “bird-nesting” (bunching up of wire) at the wire-feed mechanism in the welder.
+The correct stick-out distance will vary with different GMAW processes and applications, with a shorter stick-out distance often used in vertical and overhead welding.

 Position welding, that is, welding vertical or overhead joints, may require the use of a weaving technique to assure proper weld deposition and penetration.
-In position welding, gravity tends to cause molten metal to run out of the puddle, resulting in cratering and undercutting, two conditions that produce a weak weld.
+Position welding is complicated by a tendency for molten metal to run out of the puddle (“weld drip”), especially a problem with overhead joints.
+Weld drip will result in cratering and undercutting where the bead should blend into the base metals, resulting in a weak weld and a risk of cracking at the edge of the bead.
 Weaving constantly moves the fusion zone around so as to limit the amount of metal deposited at any one point.
 Surface tension then assists in keeping the molten metal in the puddle until it is able to solidify.
-Development of position welding skill takes some experience, but is usually soon mastered.
+In some cases, a higher-than-normal shielding gas flow rate may be required to achieve a satisfactory weld.
+Development of position-welding skill takes experience, but is usually mastered by most welding apprentices before reaching journeyman status.